mmiele/TechnicalNotes/Teams/echobot.md

     1. **Scope**.
 Check all 3 boxes.
     1. Click the **Create** button.
 1. Copy the **Bot ID** (string under TeamsEchoBot) and save it to a file.
-You will need it later For example *111d7db5-ea22-4cde-a890-c0fdc664d02f*.
+You will need it later
 1. Click the **Generate new password** button, copy the password and save it to a file.
 You will need it later.
-For example *M@XlmJPuYNjFmE:[h2AvMBOzNBuP9=43*.
 1. In a terminal window execute the following command: `ngrok http -host-header=rewrite 3978`.
 1. Copy the https forwarding address to a file.
-You will need it later.
-For example *https://d1dbb0d8.ngrok.io*
 1. Keep **ngrok** running.
 1. In the **Messaging endpoint** section in the **Bot endpoint address** enter the ngrok address you saved earlier followed by */api/messages*.
 For example: *https://d1dbb0d8.ngrok.io/api/messages*.
 1. Press **Enter** (on your keyboard) to save the address.